JuhaniPaananen/Booking-system-project-Phase-3/Task.md

 ### Is there an API folder and pages under it?
 wfuzz -c -w /usr/share/wordlists/dirb/common.txt --hc 404 http://localhost:8000/api/FUZZ
 ![image](https://github.com/user-attachments/assets/440b6b0e-347d-4ea3-94b3-c4f07f29d689)
 Interestingly it does not see, that session is under api.
-Picture below shows it is under api.
+Picture below shows it is under api, but could be that it is not authorized to access it, what is the reason for 401.
 ![image](https://github.com/user-attachments/assets/dad6c91d-105d-491c-9b7f-8db573118580)